 - Pathway 1: Recognised Health Professionals and Recognised Breastfeeding Support Counsellors

-1000 hours obtained in an appropriate supervised setting.
+1000 hours of lactation specific clinical practise in an appropriate supervised setting.

-Graduate from an IBLCE verified academic program that includes at least 300 hours of directly supervised lactation specific clinical experience.
+Complete an accredited lactation academic programme that includes a minimun of 300 hours of directly supervised lactation specific clinical practise.

-NOTE: Actual practice and provision of lactation and breastfeeding care is required.
+NOTE: Actual practise and provision of lactation and breastfeeding care is required.
 Observation or shadowing of lactation practitioners doesn’t count as lactation specific clinical experience hours.

 Ready to learn more about each pathway?
 Explore the details of Pathway 1, 2, and 3 below!